OceanJeff40/hello-world/README.md

+I added some OpenGL files, because I couldn't upload them to my new repository for some reason, couldn't get the upload file button to appear no matter what I tried.

 This is the HelloTriangle example from Microsoft's DirectX 12 samples on Github.
 It has been modified to display a large vertex buffer of a triangle list on the screen.
 There are two groups of triangles (particles), one green and one blue.